CoreText/Npp-Autocomplete-Normalizer/README.md

 to download the functions from the docs.

 2. Second parser was done to get all functions from the php.net docs.
 There were about ~8,500 functions, so I installed <a href="https://zealdocs.org/" target="_blank">Zeal docs</a> locally and parsed data from the local web server.
-With the help of this example it's possible to download faster any docs for the popular languages and frameworks.
+With the help of this example it's possible to download faster any keywords and docs from the popular languages and frameworks.

 To run this parser you will need: